Store Hours

 Location

-If the soil isn't cold and frozen, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil is pliable and warm, consider planting your veggie, fruit, or flower seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for how and when to sow seeds.
+Consult your seed packet for when and how to sow seeds.

 Can I strengthen my seedlings before planting them outdoors?